epi-sam/vmTools/README.md

 ## What is it?

 - Version Management Tools For Data Science Projects using R6 classes.
-   - Lightweight data versioning with the file system
+   - Lightweight data versioning using the file system
       - No database required
-   - User-control of important versions with notes
+   - User-control of important versions with automated logs and reports
       - best   - a single best folder of data/outputs
       - keep   - an arbitrary number of important folders to keep
       - remove - an arbitrary number of folders staged for removal (with option to delete)
-   - Automated logs and reports

 ## Can you show me how it works?

 - See the vignettes folder for examples of how to use the package.

-   - 2024-11-19 Having issues building with installation - you can copy the vignette source and run for yourself after you install the package.
+## When was it last updated, and how?

+- See the NEWS file

 ## Who wrote it?
 Who maintains it?

-- See the DESCRIPTION package file.
+- See the DESCRIPTION file.

-## When was it last updated, and how?

-- See the ChangeLog.md file